metaborg/documentation/source/dev/dev.md

 ## IntelliJ

+Easiest is to [install the latest release of the Spoofax plugin][1] in an installation of IntelliJ IDEA.

-To run the built plugin inside a special sandbox-instance of IntelliJ IDEA, execute the following command:
+Otherwise, you may want to build it from source, and to run the built plugin inside a special sandbox-instance of IntelliJ IDEA, execute the following command:

 ```
 ./gradlew runIdea